Underdog Fantasy promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 4, more

-Underdog Fantasy promo code CBSSPORTS2: Play $5, get $100 offer for CFB and NFL Week 4 on Saturday, Sept.
-27
+Underdog Fantasy promo code CBSSPORTS2: Play $5, get $100 offer for NFL Week 4 on Sunday, September 28

 Underdog Fantasy offers a play $5, get $100 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-Week 5 of the college football season continues with 14 top-25 games on Saturday, including a pair of SEC battles, with No. 4 LSU facing No. 13 Ole Miss and No. 17 Alabama playing at No. 5 Georgia, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-In the Big Ten, No. 6 Oregon battles No. 3 Penn State.
-Sunday's NFL schedule features a 13-game slate, including an early morning matchup between the Minnesota Vikings and Pittsburgh Steelers from Dublin, Ireland.
+Week 4 of the NFL schedule features 13 Sunday and two Monday night games, including eight interconference matchups, with 3-0 Indianapolis taking on the 2-1 Los Angeles Rams, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
+The schedule also features an NFC battle between the Green Bay Packers and Dallas Cowboys that can be played on the best DFS apps.
+It will be the return of longtime Dallas defensive end Micah Parsons, who was traded to Green Bay prior to the start of the regular season after a lengthy contract dispute.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $100 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.